YunranChen/VIonLDA/README.md

 # Parallel

 Inside is .ipynb showing the parallel version of Variational EM on LDA.
+Make sure you $pip install ray before run it.
+Sometimes ray cannot run in VM.
+Please restart the VM.
 Because Parallel version would not always work.
 Depends on the condition of your computer.
 We decide to exclude this part from the package.

 # Notice